kingspy89/leetcode/README.md

 # 🧠 LeetCode Practice Repository

-This repository is organized for easier navigation, clearer learning paths, and simpler maintenance.
+This repository is organized by malav patel for easier navigation, clearer learning paths, and simpler maintenance.

 ## 📁 Repository Structure